Ruann07/Ruann07/README.md

 ```

 ### 💎 About
 Hello!
 Welcome to this profile.
-My way of development is very simple: I like to work on small personal projects for fun (like the ones that are pinned) but I work mostly on freelance projects at [Workana](https://www.workana.com/freelancer/80b3d81eb99245381c7320dedc76f0b8?ref=user_dropdown) and [99Freelas](https://www.99freelas.com.br/user/Laks-Castro)
+My way of development is very simple: I like to work on small personal projects for fun (like the ones that are pinned) but I work mostly on private companies and freelance projects at [Workana](https://www.workana.com/freelancer/3d403bc5fa4cf792871303ad7d01b47d?ref=user_dropdown).

 ### 💻 Programming
 ```